DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture4.md

 - The factor is generally applied to the analysis/valuation of income streams (annuities) from real property held freehold in fee simple which are considered to be enjoyed in perpetuity.

+- As the capitalisation rate rises, investment value falls.
+For example:
+- Note the Cap Rate is a market derived discount rate BUT is different from discount rate applied in a Discount Cash Flow.

 ### Capitalisation Rate – Years Purchase
 - An alternate way of explaining the relationship between net income and property value is the number of years needed to buy the property.